 The functions and enforcement powers available to the OAIC include:

 - seeking a civil penalty from the Courts

 - seeking an injunction to prohibit or require particular conduct

 - accepting enforceable undertakings

-- using existing Privacy Act 1988 investigative and enforcement mechanisms, including conciliation of complaints and formal determinations
+- using existing Privacy Act 1988 investigative and enforcement mechanisms, including conciliation of complaints and making determinations

 - accepting data breach notifications from the System Operator, repository operators and portal operators.